 With that in mind, we’re exploring all the ways you and your colleagues can team up.
 What workflows can you put in place?
 How can you assign responsibilities?
-How We Work is a series where we dig into the technical and social sides of managing building networks.

-In our first episode, we chatted with Adam Boltz, controls engineer, and Kevin Gift, associate director of critical infrastructure from Princeton University about their IT/OT workflows.
+We chatted with Adam Boltz, controls engineer, and Kevin Gift, associate director of critical infrastructure from Princeton University about their IT/OT workflows.
 We found out how they’ve designed a system that works, and why a small data centre fire actually helped bring them closer together.

 Read on for the recap, and watch the recording below!

 Kevin and Adam have worked together from day one, in a way that’s quite unique to Princeton University.
 That’s because Kevin’s role in IT was created specifically to support the Operational Technology (OT) team.
 From the very beginning, he was reaching out and working with OT, facilities, and controls engineering to help them on projects.
 They collaborate on all sorts of initiatives whether big (evacuating smoke after a server fire) or small (assigning IP addresses to new devices).
 Whoever’s driving a new project will go to the other team for support, whatever they need.
 They even worked together on organizing the Smart Campus Summit in fall 2018!

 Now, Kevin’s background is heavy in IT, of course, but he also studied mechanical engineering and worked in robotics.
 His diverse experience certainly helps him as he works with the different departments that fall under critical infrastructure.